 New snow can bring an almost magical fresh start.
 Suddenly, you can slip silently through the woods.
-Bucks are on the move and easy to spot.
+Bucks are usually on the move and easy to spot.
 And when you connect, an obvious blood trail leads right to your trophy.
+For all these reasons, deer hunting in the snow can seem much more promising.

 But not all snow is so helpful.
 A windblown blizzard can keep bucks bedded for days, for example, and crusted snow can have bucks fleeing your footfalls.
 Fact is, the white stuff comes in many forms, which affect deer behavior and hunter success in various ways.
-Below are six snowy conditions, and how to tailor your strategies to make the most of each.
+The key is to choose the right tactics, so that hunting deer in the snow is actually as full of promise as it seems.

 How to Hunt Deer in Powder Snow